What Is HMO Insurance? Coverage, Pros and Cons

 blueCheck icon

-• Lower monthly premiums: HMO Silver-tier plans average $674 per month, $115 less than PPO Silver-tier plans.
+• Lower monthly premiums: HMO Silver-tier plans average $674 per month, about $115 less than PPO Silver-tier plans.

 errorCheck icon